 Florence boasts an old-fashioned downtown area with businesses lining a wide street leading to the University of North Alabama.
 The best way to experience this lovely downtown area is to park your car on one side of Court Street and start exploring.

-If you catch the aroma of freshly ground coffee, it is from McGraw’s Coffee House (106 N. Court St.; 256-765-7779).
-This locally owned shop serves 100 percent organic and Fair Trade Certified coffee and tea.
-Make sure you try one of their homemade cakes, pies or sandwiches.
-If you feel like having a cool libation, check next door at On the Rocks (110 N. Court St.; 256-760-2212).
+If you catch the aroma of freshly ground coffee, it is from Rivertown Coffee Co.
+(117 N. Seminary St.; 256-765-7128).
+This local shop serves some of the best coffees, lattes and cappuccinos around, along with a full weekday menu of delicious sandwiches, muffins, soups and more.
+If you feel like having a cool libation, check out nearby On the Rocks (110 N. Court St.; 256-760-2212).
 Located in a two-story historic building, this pub features great afternoon specials and live music later at night.

 Across the street you can experience a true slice of Italy at Ricatoni’s (107 N. Court St.; 256-718-1002).
 Opened in 1996, Ricatoni’s has become a local favorite with several signature items, including pizzas cooked in a wood-burning oven, freshly baked bread with herbs and olive oil and “old country”-style entrees.
 The man behind it all is owner Rick Elliott, better known as Ricatoni Valentino from his numerous TV commercials.
 Next to Ricatoni’s is City Hardware (105 N. Court St.; 256-275-3666).
 Don’t come looking for nails and light bulbs at City Hardware though.
 This restaurant/cafe features seafood, roasted chicken, burgers and sizzling steaks with outside seating on an upstairs deck to catch the evening breezes.